 The Golden Frog Race, locally known as Palio is held every year on the Sunday following the Easter Holiday.
 The frog and its owner form a team where the owner has to race a wheelbarrow with his frog in it, all the while making sure his frog stays in the wheelbarrow, right to the end of the race.
 After the race follows a historical pageant of ancient costumes and fireworks.
 If you find yourself in Ancona in the first and second week of May, drive 40 kilometers southwest to the small town of Camerino and celebrate the Festival of San Venanzio.
 This festival usually coincides with the Fifteenth Century the Marche Festa.

 Italy has a robust liking for quality cuisine.
 Take your time when you are in the Marches and indulge in the infinite sensational tastes that surround you.
 Try the local Minestra, this is a dish of Pork Ribs served with Chickpea Soup and grated Pecorino Cheese which will whet your appetite.
 For dessert you can ask for Frustenga which is basically cake with walnuts, raisins and figs. Do not forget the wine.

 Marches produces among the top quality wines.
 Have a glass of the infamous Rosso Conero Riserva DOCG or be adventurous and look for the rare Bianchello del Metauro DOC wine.

-Air conditioned Electricity Final cleaning Cot for babies under 2 years 2 sets of bed and bath linen per week included in the price.
-The price includes beach towels and a twice weekly cleaning service.
+Air conditioned Electricity Final cleaning Cot for babies under 2 years 1 set of bed and bath linen per week included in the price.

 Cleaning during the week: 3 hours a day, 1 day per week.
 Cot for babies under 2 years 1 set of bed and bath linen per week included in the price.
 Towels for the swimming-pool.